Polyanalytic relativistic second Bargmann transforms: Introduction

+We should also note that in the analytic case $m=0$, the $\digamma _{5}$-sum in $\left( 1.7\right) $ reduces to a Gauss hypergeometric $_{2}\digamma _{1}$ -sum $\left[ 5\right] $ making possible to assert that the transform $ \mathcal{B}_{rel,\nu }^{0}$ can also be derived from the $SU(1,1)$ coherent states introduced by the authors $\left[ 11\right] $ who also were concerned by evaluating some path integrals involved in the semiclassical dynamics of the relativistic isotonic oscillator.
+This also means that the generalized coherent states with their transforms we here are introducing could be exploited as news basic tools in order to extend the description of the known semi-classical portraits of quantum dynamics for the relativistic isotonic oscillator.

 The paper is organized as follows.
-In Section 2, we recall briefly some needed tools from the spectral theory of the $\sigma $-weight Maass Laplacians on the Poincar\'{e} disk.
-Section 3 deals with the construction of a set of coherent states in the framework of a probabilistic Hilbertian schem without specifying the corresponding Hamiltonian system .
-In section 4 we summarize some required information on a relativistic model for the pseudoharmonic oscillator.
-In section 5 we particularize the constructed coherent states for the relativistic pseudoharmonic oscillator and we obtain expressions for their wave functions in an explicit way.
-Section 6 is devoted to establish the corresponding coherent states transforms.
+In Section 2, we recall briefly some needed tools from the $L^{2}$-spectral theory of the Maass Laplacian on the Poincar\'{e} disk.
+To each fixed discrete eigenvalue of this operator a set of generalized $SU\left( 1,1\right) $ coherent states will be attached in section 3 without specifying the Hamiltonian system. \ In section 4 we review the definition of the relativistic isotonic oscillator as well as some of its basic ingredients.
+For this oscillator, we construct in section 5 a set of generalized coherent states and we obtain expressions for their wave functions leading to define the corresponding coherent states transforms.